 Details Landscape Art, a Sonoma County landscape design-build contractor, creates gardens that look amazing all year long.
-We believe that a successful garden must look good all year long.
 And one of the keys to success is a planting scheme that shows color in each of the four seasons.

 In earlier posts we discussed color in the foliage, where clients looking for colorful, low maintenance gardens can achieve their goals with out high maintenance flowers and perennials.
 Some of these colorful foliage plants are deciduous and show little in the colder months.
 So to supplement in the off-season, there are a variety of plantings that yield colorful bark, foliage or blooms.
 There are thousands and thousands of plants out there; following is a list of our favorite plantings, by season, that ensure a yearlong beautiful garden.
 Keep in mind that the delineation of the seasons is arbitrary…many blooms overlap seasons, so this is a ‘more or less’ seasonal discussion.

 ‘April showers bring May flowers’ – is an old time ditty.
 Except here in the North Bay, it’s more like ‘February showers bring March flowers’.
 The timing of the seasons is definitely changing; whether due to global warming or not, nature seems to be fooled, and plants are going through their annual cycles in unusual patterns.
 In spring, all deciduous trees, shrubs, and ground covers are coming out of winter dormancy.
 Most begin leafing out, and then blossom at different times of spring or summer.
 Some, such as Cercis Canadensis ‘Forest Pansy’, actually bloom first on naked branches, followed by burgundy colored heart shaped leaves.